moby/moby/docs/man/docker-run.1.md

 input of any container.
 This can be used, for example, to run a throwaway interactive shell.
 The default is value is false.

+The **-t** option is incompatible with a redirection of the docker client standard input.

 **-u**, **--user**=""
    Username or UID